Skin cancer types: Squamous cell carcinoma causes

 Previous skin cancer.
 Having had skin cancer increases your risk of developing more skin cancers.

-Organ-transplant recipient.
-If you have a transplanted organ, such as a kidney, heart, or lung, you have a significantly increased risk of developing SCC of the skin.
+Medication taken to prevent your body from rejecting a transplanted organ.
+If you have a transplanted organ, such as a kidney, heart, or lung, you have a significantly increased risk of developing squamous cell skin cancer.
 Being under a dermatologist’s care can help you manage this increased risk.

 HPV infection.
-This skin cancer can develop under a nail, on the genitals, or inside the anus.
-Researchers have found that in these areas, the cancer is often accompanied by an HPV (human papillomavirus) infection.
+Squamous cell skin cancer can develop under a nail, on the genitals, or inside the anus.
+Researchers have found that in these areas, squamous cell carcinoma is often accompanied by an HPV (human papillomavirus) infection.

 Skin injury, such as a burn.
 Have you burned your skin badly?
 If so, you have a higher risk of developing skin cancer on the skin that was burned.
-Skin cancer can develop in scar tissue that forms after a serious burn or other injury.
-SCC of the skin is the most common skin cancer that forms where skin has been badly burned.
-The cancer tends to appear years after the injury.
+Skin cancer can also develop in scar tissue that forms after a serious burn or other injury.
+The skin cancer that most commonly forms where skin has been badly burned is squamous cell skin cancer, which tends to appear years after the injury.

-A serious injury to a fingernail or toenail may lead to developing this skin cancer under a nail.
+If you seriously injure a fingernail or toenail, this skin cancer may develop under a nail.

 Exposure to arsenic.
-People who have levels of arsenic in their drinking water or food have a higher risk of developing SCC of the skin.
+People who have high levels of arsenic in their drinking water or food have a greater risk of developing squamous cell skin cancer.
 As many pesticides contain arsenic, people who spend a lot of time around pesticides also have an increased risk.

 Cigarette smoking.
 Some studies suggest that smokers develop this skin cancer at an earlier age than do people who don’t smoke or have never smoked.

 HIV.
-In looking at medical records, Danish researchers found that people who are HIV positive have a higher risk of developing the most common types of skin cancer, including SCC of the skin.
-In this study, the risk of developing SCC was 5.40% higher in people who were HIV positive than in people who did not have HIV.2
+In looking at medical records, Danish researchers found that people who are HIV positive have a higher risk of developing the most common types of skin cancer, including squamous cell skin cancer.
+In this study, the risk of developing this cancer was 5.40% higher in people who were HIV positive than in people who did not have HIV.2

 Weakened immune system.
 Our immune system helps defend against cancer, so when something weakens it, we have a greater risk of developing skin cancer.
 Some medications, such as those that help prevent the body from rejecting a transplanted organ, weaken the immune system.
 Diseases such as leukemia, also weaken the immune system.